paper-moon-apllo/pleethai/docs/en/maintenance_reqreceived.md

     * Thai, English

 ### 2. Add or edit words/sentences
-According to the steps in [Add or edit words/sentences](./maintenance_dataedit.md), register the created data.
+According to the steps in [How to add or edit words/sentences](./maintenance_dataedit.md), register the created data.

 ### 3. Reply to the user
 If there is a user's mail address in the request mail, the system manager reply to the user.